rohan-paul/Hacking-School-Full-Stack-Bootcamp-Projects/JS-Challenges/async-await-Explained/README.md

 ## Error Handling

 In most previous examples, we assumed that the promises resolve successfully.
 Hence, await-ing on a promise returned a value.
 If a promise we await for fails, this will result in an exception within the async function.
-We can use standard try/catch to handle it:
+We can use standard try/catch to handle it, we just need to wrap our await calls like this:

 ```
-async function f() {
+async function doSomethingAsync(){
     try {
+        // This async call may fail.
-        const promiseResult = await Promise.reject('Error');
+        let result = await someAsyncCall();
-    } catch (e){
-        console.log(e);
     }
+    catch(error) {
+        // If it does we will catch the error here.
     }
+}
 ```

-If the async function does not handle an exception, whether it is caused by a rejected promise or another bug, it will return a rejected promise:
+**Async function without a try/catch block.**
 ```
-async function f() {
+async function doSomethingAsync(){
-    // Throws an exception
+    // This async call may fail.
-    const promiseResult = await Promise.reject('Error');
+    let result = await someAsyncCall();
+    return result;
 }

-// Will print "Error"
-f().
-    then(() => console.log('Success')).
-    catch(err => console.log(err))

-async function g() {
-    // Throws an error
+// We catch the error upon calling the function.
-    throw "Error";
-}

-// This also will print "Error"
-g().
-    then(() => console.log('Success')).
-    catch(err => console.log(err))
+doSomethingAsync().
+    .then(successHandler)
+    .catch(errorHandler);
 ```

-This gives us handy way to work with rejected promises via well the known exception handling mechanism.
+It's important to choose which method of error handling you prefer and stick to it.
+Using both try/catch and .catch() at the same time will most probably lead to problems.